-Rothesay's Pathway to Net Zero plan includes the following sustainability Commitments that reflect our objectives for the integration of sustainability within our investment decision-making and risk management framework, as well as our wider investment strategy:
+Rothesay has set out sustainability commitments that reflect our objectives for considering sustainability within our investment decision-making and risk management framework.

-- 1. We will (i) transition our investment portfolios to Net Zero GHG emissions by 2050 consistent with a maximum temperature rise of 1.5°C above pre-industrial temperatures, and (ii) regularly report on progress, including establishing intermediate targets every five years in line with the Paris Agreement Article 4.9. - 2.
+- 1. We will transition our investment portfolio to Net Zero greenhouse gas emissions by 2050.1 - 2.
+We will manage our investment portfolio with the aim to align with a maximum temperature rise of 1.5°C in line with the Paris Agreement. - 3.
 To track our progress towards this net zero target we have also committed to a: - a.
 20% reduction in the Carbon Intensity of our publicly traded corporate debt (PTCD) portfolio by 2025 over the five years beginning with the baseline set in 2020. - b.
 20% reduction in the Carbon Intensity of our total portfolio by 2025 over the five years beginning with the baseline set in 2020. - c.
 50% reduction in the Carbon Intensity of our PTCD portfolio by 2030, vs the same baseline as above. - d.
-50% reduction in the Carbon Intensity of our total portfolio by 2030, vs the same baseline as above. - 3.
-We actively seek out opportunities to match our long-term investment horizon with investments that support our sustainability risk strategy. - 4.
-While investments in some climate opportunities are currently too speculative for our risk appetite, we are committed to supporting efforts to encourage low carbon opportunities and financing climate solutions. - 5.
-We will incorporate broader sustainability factors into our investment analysis, decision-making and engagement processes to appropriately consider Social & Governance and wider Environmental factors, as well as climate change. - 6.
-We recognise the investment required by high emitters to transition to a low carbon future and will finance companies with robust and credible transition plans, recognising that this may increase our Carbon Intensity in the short term. - 7.
+50% reduction in the Carbon Intensity of our total portfolio by 2030, vs the same baseline as above. - 4.
+We actively seek out opportunities to match our long-term investment horizon with investments that support our sustainability risk strategy. - 5.
+While investments in some climate opportunities are currently too speculative for our risk appetite, we are committed to supporting efforts to encourage low carbon opportunities and financing climate solutions. - 6.
+We will incorporate broader sustainability factors into our investment analysis, decision-making and engagement processes to appropriately consider Social & Governance and wider Environmental factors, as well as climate change. - 7.
+We recognise the investment required by high emitters to transition to a low carbon future.
+We will therefore seek opportunities to finance high emission companies where they have robust and credible transition plans, recognising that this may increase our Carbon Intensity in the short term. - 8.
 We actively seek to engage with issuers currently misaligned with our commitments, rather than pursue immediate divestment.
 This includes engaging with at least 20 of our most carbon intensive issuers within our corporate portfolio.
-This helps support real-world impact and encourage issuer reduction activity, as we look to reduce our portfolio's Carbon Intensity over the longer term.
+This helps encourage emission reduction activity, as we look to reduce our portfolio's Carbon Intensity over the longer term.